nmckenzie1/ReadMeGenerator/README.md

   ## Contributing

-  Please e-mail me any proposed changes to this app.
+  Please e-mail me any proposed changes to this application.

-  ## Road Map
+  ## Future

-  I would like to add HTML to the readMe files.
+  I would like to add HTML to the ReadMe files.

   ## Contact